 British Airways has called on its Oneworld alliance partner Finnair to operate a number of short haul flights on its behalf throughout the summer 2022.

 This follows a similar move at Gatwick where BA has wet leased Iberia Express aircraft.

 Finnair will operate selected BA short haul fights based at Heathrow Terminal 3.
-This will run from 3 May onwards.
+This will run from 3 May until at least 31 August.

 Which BA Flights Operate From Terminal 3?

 BA short routes operating at Terminal 3 this summer include:

 Bastia – Seasonal route resumes 28 May 2022

 Brindisi – Seasonal route resumes 24 May 2022